theodorLH/fotballWeb/README.md

 For question 2b I set up a Vue project in WebStorm along with Firestorm.
 The chosen API was: https://www.football-data.org/documentation/quickstart.

 - The reason for the unfinished site is that the API was restricted.
+Specifically, the desired API actions for the remaining pages: team info, and all available matches, were restricted.

 This was a fun test since I have never before used either Vue and Webstorm nor Firebase.
 Therefore I was introduced to new technologies.